-You ever rewrite a sentence five different ways and still get that nagging feeling: “Wait, is this too close to the source?”
+Have you ever rewritten a sentence five different ways and still get that nagging feeling: “Wait, is this too close to the source?”
 Yeah, same here.
 I’ve wrestled with that more times than I care to count.
-And truthfully?
-I didn’t even quite know what plagiarism was in high school.
+And truthfully, I didn’t even quite know what plagiarism was in high school.
 The term “plagiarism” sounds really horrific and can be alarming, but it is not a crime.
 But in the vast majority of student cases, it’s not a matter of intentional theft.
 It’s too much of not grasping the boundaries.
 That’s what got me during my early college months.
 I wasn’t attempting to cheat; the rules simply weren’t as clear as they needed to be.
 That’s why I’m writing this — to clear things up for you, so you can avoid those same headaches.
 In this article, you’ll learn what exactly plagiarism is, how to detect it with plagiarism checkers, and, more importantly, what to do if you are unintentionally plagiarizing in your own work before you click that submit button.

 3 Common Types of Plagiarism (That You Might Not Realize You’re Doing)

-How to Avoid It: If you really need to reuse something, ask your instructor first, and cite yourself if needed.
+I recommend doing this: If you really need to reuse something, ask your instructor first, and cite yourself if needed.

 How to Find Plagiarism in Your Work